How to use Twitter for business?

 Without setting goals for your Twitter business account, you won’t be able to measure the results of your social media activities.

-You won’t be able to assess whether you’re making progress, nor to adjust your Twitter marketing tactics to boost your social media goals.
+You won’t be able to assess whether you’re making progress, nor adjust your Twitter marketing tactics to boost your social media goals.

 What can be your business Twitter goal?